 Viaticum IV, 2015-2016 | Pigment on silk organza and stretched felt | Edition of 3 | photographic image courtesy of Marina Najjar

-Andres has garnered a large audience through her blog, Cancer is Hilarious, where she documented her years of battling cancer with unnerving honesty and a heavy dose of sarcasm.
-She has worked with notable fashion designers such as Betsey Johnson and Rachel Antonoff, and collaborates with visual artists in NYC.
-Kaylin continues to advocate for young adults with cancer, and has been featured on NPR's The Takeaway, BBC Radio, MTV Act, The Huffington Post, and Planet Cancer.
+Andres garnered a large audience through her blog, Cancer is Hilarious, where she documented her years of battling cancer with unnerving honesty and a heavy dose of sarcasm.
+She worked with notable fashion designers such as Betsey Johnson and Rachel Antonoff, and collaborated with visual artists in NYC.
+Kaylin was a fierce advocate for young adults with cancer, and was featured on NPR's The Takeaway, BBC Radio, MTV Act, The Huffington Post, and Planet Cancer.